Quantum-Many-Body/QuantumLattices.jl/docs/src/man/Toolkit.md

 ## Traits

-Trait functions and trait types that are useful to the package are defined.
+Trait functions and trait types that are useful for the package are defined.

-Generally speaking, traits in Julia could fall into two categories according to their usages, the first may be term as "type helpers" and the second are usually called "Holy traits" named after [Tim Holy](https://github.com/timholy).
-Type helpers aim at the inquiry, alteration and computation of the compile-time information of types, while Holy traits can be applied as an alternative to multi-inheritance by use of the Julia multidispatch feature.
+Generally speaking, traits in Julia can be categorized into two types according to their usage.
+The first may be termed "type helpers," and the second are usually called "Holy traits" named after [Tim Holy](https://github.com/timholy).
+Type helpers aim at the inquiry, alteration, and computation of compile-time information of types, while Holy traits can be applied as an alternative to multi-inheritance using Julia's multidispatch feature.

 ### Type helpers

-Type helpers are important for the generic programming in Julia, especially in the design of generic interfaces and abstract types.
+Type helpers are important for generic programming in Julia, especially in the design of generic interfaces and abstract types.

-Let's see a simple situation, i.e. the elemental addition of two vectors of numbers.
-The numbers can assume different types and the type of the result depends on both of them, for example, the result between two vectors of integers is a vector of integers while that between a vector of integers and a vector of floats is a vector of floats.
-Of course, one can explicitly define every elemental addition function between any two different types of vectors of numbers, like this:
+Consider a simple example: the element-wise addition of two vectors of numbers.
+The numbers can assume different types, and the type of the result depends on both of them.
+For example, the result of adding two vectors of integers is a vector of integers, while that between a vector of integers and a vector of floats is a vector of floats.
+Of course, one can explicitly define every element-wise addition function between any two different types of vectors of numbers, like this:
 ```julia
 # wrong design pattern